spryffee/compliventory/docs/getting-started.md

 ---

-This is the fastest way to *see how it works* (see [How it works](how-it-works.md) for the concepts).
-It uses a development-only one-click sign-in and demo data, so you don't need to wire up OIDC or user sync yet.
-For a real install, see [Deployment](deployment.md).
+Uses a development-only sign-in and demo data, so there is no OIDC or user sync to wire up first.
+For a real install see [Deployment](deployment.md).

 ## Prerequisites